How to Attract Bats to Your Yard

 "The mere mention of the word bat can conjure up visions of blood-sucking, rabies-infested creatures from horror movies.
 But the truth is," says master gardener Paul James, " bats are actually great gardening buddies."

 "Only vampire bats feed on the blood of animals, " James continues, "and they don’t live anywhere in North America."

-All the bats that call North America home are all-natural pest contollers.
+All the bats that call North America home are all-natural pest controllers.
 Just one bat is capable of consuming more than 500 night-flying insects in a single hour!
-These ravenous little pest controllers love nothing more than munching mosquitoes, but they also devour leafhoppers, cucumber beetles, flies and moths.
+These ravenous little pest eaters love nothing more than munching mosquitoes, but they also devour leafhoppers, cucumber beetles, flies and moths.

-And as an added bonus, bats provide nutrient rich fertilizer in the form of bat guano, a prized fertilizer with high levels of phosphorus and nitrogen, two of plant’s favorite nutrients.
+And as an added bonus, bats provide nutrient-rich fertilizer in the form of bat guano, a prized fertilizer with high levels of phosphorus and nitrogen, two of a plant’s favorite nutrients.

 Bat expert Dharma Weber debunks the myths that surround these furry flying gardening friends.
-"We have 45 species of bats in North America.
-Forty two of them eat insects, " says Dharma. " The last three are nectar and pollen feeders."
+"We have 45 species of bats in North America, 42 of them eat insects," says Dharma. " The last three are nectar and pollen feeders."

 So what do bats eat?
-It depends on the subspecies of bat.
-The Pacific Pallet bat, for instance, found along the coast in northern California, delights in centipedes and scorpions, but it also relishes meal worms.
-Mexican free tail bats are specially equipped with long, slender wings for feeding at high altitudes in warmer parts of the U.S.
+It depends on the subspecies of the bat.
+The Pacific Pallet bat, for instance, found along the coast in northern California, delights in centipedes and scorpions, but it also relishes mealworms.
+Mexican free-tail bats are specially equipped with long, slender wings for feeding at high altitudes in warmer parts of the U.S.